 Another alternative is to bring your checkbook, but cash is usually your best and safest bet.

 Shop using the right mindset.

 Some newbies to homeschooling may assume they need to find only “Book A” or “Curriculum Set B” at the sale to make it worth their while.
 But that’s not usually how homeschool curriculum works!

-Based on our personal experience, we expect the sale will introduce you to educational games, manipulatives, crafts, and so much more that you may have never even heard of or considered, but which turns out to greatly enrich your homeschool!
+Based on our personal experience, we expect the sale will introduce you to educational games, manipulatives, crafts, and so much more.
+However, it can greatly enrich your homeschool in ways you may not have even considered beforehand.

 Come with the right equipment.